LittleSunfish/Human-Pose-Estimation/README.md

 customCOCO.py contains implementaion of the dataloader for the COCO dataset. visualization.py contains a way to visualize the keypoint detection.
 ### 3.3 jupyter
-You can ignore this file.
+You can ignore this folder.
 I work with notebook file and then move onto the script.